 This first trip out, I’d decided to take I-90 through South Dakota.
 The Badlands and Black Hills behind me, I crossed over into Wyoming, into what’s called the Thunder Basin National Grasslands.
 It reminded me of the prairies of Illinois, only slightly more broken, scarred and colorful the further west I came.

-I’d been to Wyoming before, as a kid.
-Yellowstone National Park, and then Cheyenne, for some reason (another city to monitor closely for defection).
+I’d been to Wyoming before as a kid.
+Yellowstone National Park and then Cheyenne, for some reason (another city to monitor closely for defection).
 But, Yellowstone aside, my time there had been mostly forgettable.
 Feeling the freshness of the air and sense of weirdness and rebirth I always feel in temperate climates around the springtime solstice, I woke up on a day in late March in Casper and headed west out on American Highway 26.
 Something profound was moving within me that morning, as I moved up into the greater elevations.
-And it was somewhere in the Wind River Indian Reservation, west of Riverton, that I suddenly got the urge to metaphorically move my bowels, to get that large, metaphorical profoundness out of me.
+And it was somewhere outside the Wind River Indian Reservation, west of Riverton, that I suddenly got the urge to metaphorically move my bowels, to get that large, metaphorical profoundness out of me.
 If not for the pictures, I might not remember a lot of what I actually saw that day, but I do, distinctly, remember the prolonged, uncontrollable sensation of my jaw slackening and eyes popping (I kid you not), and, well, moving my bowels, leaning over the steering wheel, looking out through the windshield.
 Some of the things I saw that day were these:

 I’d seen plenty of pictures by Ansel Adams and those other famous photographers whose names I could never remember, but nothing I’d ever seen or imagined had ever looked anything even remotely close to this.
 The colors, the design–it all seemed like another planet.
 And I could run around and breathe the air?
 Are you kidding me?
 How frigging awesome is that?
 I drove, I parked, I ran around.
 I drove, I parked.
 I ran around some more.
 I drove.
 People who saw me must’ve thought I was nuts.
 I spent only four hours there, but the sense of excitement I felt that day I still haven’t forgotten, not in almost 17 years.
 I drove out, finally, around 6:00 pm, and from that point on, I want to say it only got better.
 But it didn’t.
 It stayed just as unbelievably awesome, all the way until I descended from the east into the Willamette Valley of Oregon, and all the springtime mountain snow turned to a heavy, welcoming, tepid rain.
 Which didn’t stop until about July.